mint3759/AES-for-Korean/README.md

  - Input Information: A vector corresponds to **Essay** or **Sentence** or **Word**
  - Model: **GRU** or **BERT-based**
  - Embedding: **Glove** or **BERT-based**
+ - - Bert Embedding: You can get better results by adding special tokens and not removing stopwords.
  - QWK: Quadratic Weighted Kappa Score.
 0.0 \- 1.0.
 ### Evaluation
 > The accuracy is calculated by Quadratic Weighted Kappa(QWK).